takuya/php-letencrypt-acme-dns/README.md

 ## Requirements
 To Check DNS TXT recoed updated.
 - This package requires `Outbound UDP/53 are opened`.
-- This package uses `dig` command, dig need to be installed for DNS SOA/NS/TXT.

 ## Future Plan

-I will remove `acme/php` and `dig` dependency in the near future.
+I will remove `acme/php` dependency in the future.